arshadhs/arshadhs.github.io/content/recipe/sids-chicken-curry.md

 +++
-title = 'Sids Chicken Curry'
+title = "Sid's Chicken Curry"
 date = 2007-12-25T13:31:55Z
-draft = true
+draft = false
 +++
-99% of what I see is forgotten.
-99% of what I think remains locked inside me.
-99% of my words are lost within a short while of them being spoken.
-"Silence is Golden" but there may be a few of those words that are worth sharing.
-Recipes jotted down but incomplete; they could just be useful to someone.
-A thought - a trigger - a reminder.
-So I'm going to post them here.
-Hey - I might look back and they might be useful to me at some time!

-There is something very special about this dish, I ate it almost 4 days a week around 2007-2008.
-I was on a strict diet plan, one that I made for myself.
-And I made it a point that there was as less fat as possible, and I get enough proteins and vitamins.
-It was a plan to lose weight and still get a diet which I can burn during my morning run and evening gym session.

-This was the time I did not know how to cook chicken and slowly started working out on the recipe, improving it and adding removing bits I did not like.
-It is like many other recipes but one which was my own innovation.
-I did things I liked and it was an absolute hit.
+Most of what I see is forgotten.
+Most of what I think never makes it out of my head.
+Most of what I say disappears into the air not long after I say it.

+"Silence is golden"—but sometimes, a few of those thoughts or words might be worth capturing.
+Like that half-written recipe or a fleeting idea.
+Maybe it’ll help someone out there.
+Maybe it'll help me when I stumble across it again.

+So here’s one of those recipes.
+A bit of a throwback to 2007–2008, when I was on a strict self-designed diet.
+I’d eat this dish about four times a week.
+It was clean, protein-packed, low-fat, and gave me just enough energy for my early morning runs and evening gym sessions.

+Back then, I barely knew how to cook chicken.
+So I experimented—trial and error, tweaks and retweaks—until this recipe came to life.
+It's not revolutionary, but it's mine.
+Familiar, yet personal.
+Simple, yet satisfying.

 ## Ingredients

-- Chicken Breast - 1 kg (or a full chicken)
+- 1 kg chicken breast (or a whole chicken, if you prefer)
-- Onion - 1/2 kg
+- ½ kg onions
-- Garlic (grated) - 5 cloves
+- 5 cloves garlic (grated)
-- Ginger (grated) - about 2 tablespoons
+- 2 tbsp fresh ginger (grated)
-- Curd - 400 gram
+- 400 g plain curd (yoghurt)
 - Salt to taste
-- Olive Oil - 5 tablespoons (or sunflower / vegetable oil)
+- 5 tbsp olive oil (or sunflower/vegetable oil)

 **Whole Spices**
-- Bay Leaf (tez patta) - 2
+- 2 bay leaves
-- Cinnamon (dalchini) -1 stick
+- 1 stick cinnamon
-- Green Cardamom (chotti elaychi) - 4
+- 4 green cardamoms
-- Black Cardmom (badi elaychi) - 3
+- 3 black cardamoms
-- Cloves (laung) -4
+- 4 cloves
-- Black Peeper (kali mirch) - 6
+- 6 black peppercorns
-- Nutmeg (Jaiphal) - about 3 pinch
+- 3 pinches nutmeg
-- Mace (Javitri) - 2 strands
+- 2 strands mace

 **Ground Spices**
-- Red Chilli powder - 1 teaspoon
+- 1 tsp red chilli powder
-- Coriander powder - 2 teaspoon
+- 2 tsp coriander powder
-- Garam Masala - 2/3 teaspoon
+- ⅔ tsp garam masala
-- Turmeric powder - 1/2 teaspoon
+- ½ tsp turmeric powder

-## Recipe
+## Method

-1. Heat olive oil in a non-stick pot (remember you cannot overheat olive oil)
+1. Heat the olive oil in a non-stick pot. *(Don’t overheat it—olive oil prefers it gentle.)*
-2. Add whole spices
+2. Add the whole spices and let them release their aroma.
-3. Add chicken, ginger and garlic, salt and fry it, keep turning till all sides get white
+3. Add chicken, ginger, garlic, and salt.
+Sauté until the chicken turns white on all sides.
-4. Remove chicken and keep in a bowl
+4. Remove the chicken and set aside.
-5. Remove spices from oil and keep in a separate bowl
+5. Remove the whole spices from the oil and keep them aside too.
-6. Add ground spices to chicken, add curd, leave it to marinate for about an hour or more
+6. Add the ground spices and curd to the chicken, and let it marinate for at least an hour.
-7. Heat oil and fry the onions add the whole spices (which we had removed before from oil), add oil if there is not enough oil in the pot.
+7. Meanwhile, in the same pot, fry the onions until golden.
-8. Add marinated chicken to the pot
+8. Add the whole spices back in.
+Top up the oil if needed.
-9. Cover the pot and cook it on medium heat until the chicken is done (usually 15-20 minutes)
+9. Add the marinated chicken and cook on medium heat with the lid on for 15–20 minutes, or until done.

 ---

-*PS: For variations, replace curd with tomato puree / sarso ka saag/spinach etc.*
-*Also, at times I had use Shana masala instead of ground spices.*
+**PS**
+- For a twist, try using tomato purée, *sarson ka saag* (mustard greens), or spinach instead of curd.
+- Sometimes I’d cheat and use *Shana* masala—nothing wrong with shortcuts.
-*Add 2-3 green chilies if you like them (reduce the quantity of red chili and garam masala if doing so).*
+- Want it spicy?
+Toss in 2–3 green chillies and dial down the red chilli and garam masala to balance.
-*Garnish with green coriander.*
+- Garnish with fresh green coriander and serve it up hot.

+---

+This one’s close to my heart.
+Hope it finds a place in your kitchen too.